richardaspinall/richardaspinall.github.io/README.md

 ## Goals

-- A base for my any projects I complete
+- A base for my any projects I create
 - A "profile" for myself that I can tell my story from
 - Track progress of learnings